daveseah/ursanode/docs/00-info/module-style.md

 /// INITIALIZATION ////////////////////////////////////////////////////////////
 /// - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-/// wrap init code in an "immediately-invoked function expression" (IIFFE)
+/// wrap code in an "immediately-invoked function expression" wrapper (IIFE) (function(){
-/// though this isn't strictly necessary in a module declaration (function(){
- /* your code */
+  /* your code to run on module load, once */
 })();

 /// EXPORTS ///////////////////////////////////////////////////////////////////